BuffChain/tufftoken/docs/TuffVBT.md

 Basically a constructor, but the hardhat-deploy plugin does not support diamond contracts with facets that has constructors.
 We imitate a constructor with a one-time only function.
 This is called immediately after deployment

+_modifier onlyOwner can only be called by the contract itself or the contract owner_